 Ammonia is a molecule produced by bacteria within our intestine following digestion of food (primarily proteins).
 It is normally removed by the liver.
 However, when the liver is damaged, ammonia builds up in the blood which can easily enter the brain.
 At elevated concentrations, ammonia is toxic to the brain having a direct effect on the pH factor (acid/alkaline balance), metabolism and membrane potential (equilibrium of nerve cells).
 In turn, this leads to numerous alterations in the brain causing your nerve cells (neurons) not to function properly.

 Inflammation and oxidative stress are other factors which can be detrimental to the brain.
-These factors can be released into the blood stream as a result of the damaged liver or can be produced locally in the brain.
+Oxidative stress is a result of the inability of the body to get rid of the harmful effects of toxins.